VacCrow/vaccrow.github.io/guides/savages/eden/E12S_Part2.md

 ___

 + **<u>Speed</u>:**
-*Oracle of Darkness* will be tethered to four houglasses.
+*Oracle of Darkness* will be tethered to four hourglasses.
 A yellow tether will speed them up and a blue tether will slow them down.

 ___